alpha74/Version_Control_with_Git/git_basic.md

 ### LOG & SHOW:
 - `git log` : See all the commits.
 - `git log --oneline` : Condensed version of log.
-- `git log --online -2` : Will return only last two logs.
+- `git log --oneline -2` : Will return only last two logs.
 - `git log --author="<user.name>" ` : Lists all the commits done by a specific user.

 - `git log <git id> -1` : See one liner log associated with given commit hash. `git id` is 4 or more chars of hash value of commit.
 - `git show <git id> ` : Shows detailed changes associated with this commit along with author and differences.

-- *Graphs:* `git log --online --graph` : Graphical view of commits on local branch with comparison.
+- *Graphs:* `git log --oneline --graph` : Graphical view of commits on local branch with comparison.